Jump In!Get started at YeahWrite with this simple guide to our weekly challenges

 The important thing is, each individual piece of writing you submit to YeahWrite’s weekly challenge grids will need its own permanent URL.

 Once you have a place to host your writing, you’ll need to write a story, essay or poem that meets our submission guidelines.
-Below is a guide to the rules for each grid.
-This isn’t a substitute for reading the full guidelines, but it’ll get you past the threshold.
+At the end of this tutorial is a quick guide to the rules for each grid.
+It isn’t a substitute for reading the full guidelines, but it’ll get you past the threshold.

 No matter which grid you plan to submit your work to, we accept one entry per writer per grid per week.
-Submissions may not be cross-submitted to other challenges the week you submit them to YeahWrite.
+Submissions may not be cross-submitted to other challenges or linkups the week you submit them to YeahWrite.
+It’s ok to draw inspiration from other posts, prompts, and challenges but we want you to focus on making good writing, not on entering the maximum number of challenges possible.

 Our editorial standards respect the diversity and dignity of our audience.
 YeahWrite does not accept submissions which insult or demean any person based on race, color, religion, national origin, sexual orientation, disability, or other traits.

-Now that you’ve found your grid and written your post, it’s time to put the two together.
+Now that you’ve written your post, it’s time to submit.
 It’s a two-step process: first you’ll need to add our badge to your post, then you’ll need to add your post to the InLinkz grid.
-Start by going to the “this grid is now open” post for the grid you want to add your submission to.
-(If you can’t find the post, use the menu at the top of this page to go to the archives for your grid.
-It should be the most recent post!)

 Adding the badge to your writing